ndreynolds/ex_termbox/README.md

 Since Elixir is a functional language, it's good practice to avoid this sort of imperative style in real applications.
 Instead, you might build and transform a canvas defined as map or list of cells.
 Then, when your canvas is ready for rendering, it can be synced to termbox via `put_cell/1` in one sweep.
+This is how the Ratatouille library works.

 Until now, we've only updated termbox's internal buffer.
 To actually render the content to the screen, we need to call `present/0`: